 But trainee submariners don't just sit in a classroom.
-Simulators are used to replicate the duties they would carry out while at sea, with virtual reality and 3D walkthroughs supporting their familiarisation with the submarine environment.
+Simulators are used to replicate the duties they would carry out while at sea.

 During a 12 month period, ASC will typically train 85-100 trainee submariners, provide operational training for submarine crews, and provide Collins Class familiarisation training for Defence and ASC personnel.